 I find that this paint color is especially sought after in boy bedrooms – it’s the perfect medium gray that tends to work well alongside more masculine colors like navy blues, darker grays, deep wood tones, etc. In fact, when we first moved into our home, it was the color I chose for my two oldest boys’ bedrooms!

-I’ve since repainted all the bedrooms as this type of gray no longer appeals to me, but it’s still a popular choice with many.
+I’ve since repainted all the bedrooms as this type of cool gray no longer appeals to me, but it’s still a popular choice with many.

 What Undertones Does Stonington Gray Have?